Stevenfavour/Linuxfundametal0/README26.md

 #### Installing CodeDeploy on the EC2 instance.

-Runnning the following commands to install CodeDeplot agent
+Running the following commands to install CodeDeplot agent

 ```
 # Update package lists